dhiren051/docker-test-service/README.md

 ### POST Install/Configuration Tests
 The Wiki has some [Troubleshooting tips][5].

+---

 ## The Process
 Move into a directory where you keep your other source code and clone the repo:

 `git clone git@github.com:todd-dsm/docker-test-service.git`

+Move into the new directory:

+`cd docker-test-service`

 You should have a directory structure like this:
 ```bash